by Sandy Swegel

 Rifling through the garden in the early sunrise hour this morning, I paused to look up at the morning sky that looked just like the ones in Renaissance paintings.
 Following the beauty to the earth, I saw for the first time this year my garden in full growth and fertility.
 I got a glimpse not just of weeds and tiny seedlings but of orach in its vibrant purple color and arugula in bloom.
 Peas and favas are reaching for the sky and putting out delicate blooms.
 Re-seeded larkspur will probably open in just a few hours.
 I did pull a few weeds and start some more chard seeds on a blank patch.
 But I got bundles of fresh greens for my morning juice, leeks to put in the crockpot for dinner, and magnificent lettuce for an evening salad.
 The garden today has begun to return much more than I have put into it.
 Tomatoes are still in walls of water and many plants are tiny, but the lovely routine of the season has started.

-From now, I’ll settle into my 15 minute morning routine, slightly amended with today’s revelation.
+From now, I’ll settle into my 15 minute morning garden routine, slightly amended with today’s revelation.

 Look up at the big sky.
 Look at the vitality of life between the sky and the earth.